The Yellow Wallpaper: Feminist interpretations

 Susan S. Lanser, a professor at Brandeis University, praises contemporary feminism and its role in changing the study and the interpretation of literature.
 "The Yellow Wallpaper" was one of many stories that lost authority in the literary world because of an ideology that determined the works' content to be disturbing or offensive.
 Critics such as the editor of the Atlantic Monthly rejected the short story because "[he] could not forgive [himself] if [he] made others as miserable as [he] made [himself]".
 Lanser argues that the same argument of devastation and misery can be said about the work of Edgar Allan Poe.
 "The Yellow Wallpaper" provided feminists the tools to interpret literature in different ways.
 Lanser argues that the short story was a "particularly congenial medium for such a re-vision ... because the narrator herself engages in a form of feminist interpretation when she tries to read the paper on her wall".
 The narrator in the story is trying to find a single meaning in the wallpaper.
 At first, she focuses on the contradictory style of the wallpaper: it is "flamboyant" while also "dull", "pronounced," yet "lame," and "uncertain" (p.
 13).
 She takes into account the patterns and tries to organize them geometrically, but she is further confused.
 The wallpaper changes colors when it reflects light and emits a distinct odor that the protagonist cannot recognize (p.
 25).
 At night the narrator can see a woman behind bars within the complex design of the wallpaper.
 Lanser argues that the unnamed woman was able to find "a space of text on which she can locate whatever self-projection".
 Just like the narrator as a reader, when one comes into contact with a confusing and complicated text, one tries to find a single meaning.
 "How we were taught to read," as Lanser puts it, is why a reader cannot fully comprehend the text.
 The patriarchal ideology had kept many scholars from being able to interpret and appreciate stories such as "The Yellow Wallpaper".
-With the growth of feminist criticism, "The Yellow Wallpaper" has become a fundamental reading in the standard curriculum.
-Feminists have made a significant contribution to the study of literature but, according to Lanser, are falling short because if "we acknowledge the participation of women writers and readers in dominant patterns of thought and social practice then perhaps our own patterns must also be deconstructed if we are to recover meanings still hidden or overlooked."
+With the growth of feminist criticism, "The Yellow Wallpaper" has become a standard text in many curricula.
+Feminists have made a significant contribution to the study of literature, according to Lanser, but she also remarks that if "we acknowledge the participation of women writers and readers in dominant patterns of thought and social practice then perhaps our own patterns must also be deconstructed if we are to recover meanings still hidden or overlooked."